TSim – Turan Simulator

 - Recreating desired topologies with devices in field conditions.

-- High time and labor costs for all these processes.
+- High time and labor costs for all the above processes.

 As the number of units increases, testing large-scale networks in the field becomes impractical.
 Therefore, TSim plays a significant role in the design of hierarchical network-based military waveforms.